-The investigation and resolution of all reports will generally be completed within 60 calendar days.
+The investigation and hearing process will generally be completed within 90 calendar days.
 Extenuating circumstances may arise that require the complaint process to extend beyond this time period.
 In the event that the investigation and resolution exceed this time frame, the University will notify all parties of the need for additional time and best efforts will be made to complete the process in a timely manner.
-Information gathered during the review or investigation will be summarized in an "Investigation Report" and used to evaluate the appropriate course of action, provide for the safety of the individual and the University campus community, and impose remedies as necessary to address the effects of the alleged conduct.
-If the report proceeds to a Determination Panel, information gathered during the investigation will be summarized, presented to the parties for review and comment, and then presented to the Determination Panel for its consideration and evaluation in reaching a determination of responsibility under this policy.
+At the conclusion of a hearing, the Complainant and Respondent will be provided with a written decision that includes information gathered during the investigation and hearing in accordance with the policy.